JanSlobodnik/pre-publishing/decentralized-SNARK-worker.md

 # The Decentralized SNARK Worker

 The Decentralized SNARK worker is a Rust-based node that has the role of generating SNARK proofs.
-Since SNARK proof generation is a process that costs a lot of computation and time, by decentralizing this responsibility among a large number of nodes will help make the network more secure and efficient.
+Since SNARK proof generation is a process that costs a lot of computation and time, by decentralizing this responsibility among a large number of nodes, we aim to make the network more secure, stable and efficient.

 ## Why we're optimizing SNARK work